 Indoor allergens include dust, mold, pet dander, and cockroaches.
-Outdoor allergens include pollens, mold, grasses, and trees.
+Outdoor allergens include pollens from grass, trees and weeds, and mold.

 You may already know that allergies make your asthma worse.
 If you think allergens may be a problem, talk with your healthcare provider.
-He or she may advise you to see an allergist.
+They may advise you to see an allergist.
 An allergist may do testing and provide treatment.

 What you can do indoors: